cancerberoSgx/jsx-alone/PERFORMANCE.md

 # Performance

-## DOM small implementation
+## DOM light weight implementation

-Currently a trivial app using DOM implementation can be bundled in 3KB (gzip).
+Currently a trivial JSX application using DOM implementation can be bundled in 3KB (gzip).

 ## Interesting moments in rendering